 The lens must be clear for the retina to receive a sharp image.
 If the lens is cloudy from a cataract, the image seen will be blurred.

 Clouding of the lens is a normal part of getting older.
-Approximately half of Americans older than 65 have some degree of clouding of the lens.
+The Centers for Disease Control (CDC) has found that approximately half of Americans older than 65 have some degree of clouding of the lens.
 After age 75, as many as 70% of Americans have cataracts that are significant enough to impair vision.
 Cataracts occur equally in men and women.

 Most cataracts develop slowly and do not initially disturb eyesight.
 Cloudiness occurs over time.
 As the clouding progresses, the cataract eventually interferes with vision.